Things To Do and places to see

 Kinbrae House could not be better positioned for a visitor to fabulous Falmouth and anyone wishing to explore Cornwall.
 An apartment or the studio at Kinbrae House provides a fantastic base from where you can visit so many wonderful attractions in Cornwall either by boat, train, bus, bike, your own car or on foot.

-Kinbrae House is located in the most stunning part of Falmouth on the South side of the port town and enjoys sea views and the tranquillity of this lovely residential area.
+Kinbrae House is located in the most beautiful part of Falmouth on the South side of the port town and enjoys sea views and the tranquility of this lovely residential area.
 Kinbrae House is only a few paces from the blue flagged Gylly Beach and the South West Coastal path is in easy walking distance just at the bottom of Gyllyngvase Road.
 You can head in either an Easterly or Westerly direction for a good stomp and wont fail to miss the wonderful continuous coastal landscape.
 There are also many lovely parks in walking distance from Kinbrae House as well as the incredible Pendennis Castle on the nearby headland.

 Approximately an hours drive to St Ives, Penzance, The Lizard, Lands End, Newquay and Padstow; an hour and fifteen minutes to the Eden project, Lost Gardens of Heligan and South East Cornwall.

 Boat trips to Truro take about an hour and a half, St Mawes is a half hour crossing and the Helford return trip takes a good fun filled couple of hours.